-Like the Ikea website states “You’ll soon discover how useful these washcloths are for wiping after eating, changing diapers or for a runny nose.
+As the Ikea website states “You’ll soon discover how useful these washcloths are for wiping after eating, changing diapers, or for a runny nose.
 Keep them handy, wash and reuse them over and over again – and save on wet wipes.”
 I couldn’t agree more.
 Super affordable, super practical.
-It’s nice to have smaller size washcloths that you can use one time and toss in the wash as opposed to using bigger sized burping clothes for everything, getting a small part dirty, and having to wash the whole thing.
+It’s nice to have smaller size washcloths that you can use one time and toss in the wash as opposed to using bigger-sized burping clothes for everything, getting a small part dirty, and having to wash the whole thing.

 #8 Basic bathtub

 We got the basic bathtub, just to have something for the start and I was happy with it.
 It is small though, so now at 6 months it’s time to start looking for something else as baby is very active, kicking even more than he was since day one and pushing himself off a lot so he barely has room to do so.
 But for the start, when you have so much you got to spend money on, I don’t think a fancy bathtub is necessary, I’d say rather buy a high-quality mattress or something.

 I do like and recommend the LEKA baby gym.
 I adore wooden toys, so this is great.

 It’s perfect from the start and it’s amazing to see how baby develops as weeks and months pass by.
 From probably barely seeing all the objects, to slowly being more interested, then trying to reach them, then slowly spinning the side parts, to full-on grabbing and spinning everything.
 My son definitely loves it.
 I would absolutely recommend it for the first few months.